 Jennifer Yoder is a mother two Girls Advisory Board (GAB) members, and a proud feminist son and teaches European Politics at Colby College.
 Jen also enjoys reading and learning new things.

-Anna is a junior at Winslow High School.
-She enjoys spending time hiking, kayaking, and family time at the lake.
-She is an active member in the performing arts including being the historian of the International Thespian Society at Winslow High School, a percussionist in the school band, a member of student government, and recently sat on the committee for the proposal of the new performing arts center.
-Anna is looking forward to her first year in GAB in hopes to promoting a positive image of feminism and activism to other young girls in her community.
+Anna is a senior at Winslow High School.
+She enjoys family time at the lake, kayaking, and hiking.
+She is an active member in the performing arts including being the Vice President of the International Thespian Society at Winslow High School, a percussionist in the school band, a member of student government, and recently sat on the committee for the proposal of the new performing arts center.
+Anna is looking forward to her second year in GAB in hopes to promoting a positive image of feminism and activism to other young girls in her community.

 Kaitlyn is a 15 year old Sophomore at Massabesic High School.
 She wants others to feel comfortable with who they are and the same for herself.
 If she is not in school or at a GAB meeting she is probably running around with her two dogs or with her chickens.
 Kaitlyn is looking forward to her second year in GAB!
 She thinks that GAB is a great way for young women to teach girls about how to believe in themselves and stand up to cause a Ruckus!